junhochoi/quiche-docker-examples/simple/README.md

-# A Sample Docker containter for testing quiche
+# A Sample Docker Container for testing quiche

 To use docker hub image without local build, use `junhochoi/quiche-docker-examples:simple` as an image name.